mathiasertl/django-ca/docs/source/install.rst

 .. versionchanged:: 1.15.0

    Until 1.14.0, django-ca imported from a file called ``localsettings.py``.
-This functionality is depcreated and will be removed in ``django-ca>=1.18``.
+This functionality is deprecated and will be removed in ``django-ca>=1.18``.

 Before you continue, you have to configure **django-ca**.
 Django uses a file called ``settings.py``, but so